 I am a Canadian artist in Calgary, Alberta, working primarily with textiles.
 I’m curious, eccentric and just a little opinionated.
-Surrealist in thought, Fauvist at heart, eclectic, explorative and absurd, I use hand and machine techniques to illustrate idiosyncratic stories and integrate hand dyed and “found” fabrics in my work.
+Surrealist in thought, Fauvist at heart, eclectic, explorative and absurd, I use hand and machine techniques to illustrate idiosyncratic stories and integrate naturally dyed and “found” fabrics in my work.
 I am learning to respectfully collect a history with stitch, incorporating meaningful text and a Slow Cloth philosophy, believing that personal expression is instinctual when you listen to yourself truthfully.
 I am fascinated by the workings of the human body, and the natural world, interpreting them in unconventional ways.

 arlee barr has been creating art with fabric, needles and words for over 5 decades.
 Her mother was instrumental in teaching her to explore the odd, see the absurdities in rule keeping, and to express herself unconventionally.

-A graduate of Capilano College’s Textile Arts program (North Vancouver BC,1993-95), she is a member of Contextural Fibre Arts Co-operative and (formerly) the Surface Design Association, has been featured in international magazines, teaches online and has exhibited nationally and internationally. arlee’s focus is combining hand and machine stitch with natural dyeing, in eccentric forms and viewpoints.
+A graduate of Capilano College’s Textile Arts program (North Vancouver BC,1993-95), she was a member of Contextural Fibre Arts Co-operative from 2008-2018, and (formerly) the Surface Design Association, has been featured in international magazines, teaches online and has exhibited nationally and internationally. arlee’s focus is combining hand and machine stitch with natural dyeing, in eccentric forms and viewpoints.

 “Fascinated by the human body and the chemistry and inherent “accidental design” of natural dyeing, i illustrate idiosyncratic stories with hand dyed and found fabrics.